 « Previous Plant | Next Plant »

 Hyacinthus orientalis 'Blue Jacket' reaches 8 to 12 inches tall, featuring dense spikes of deep porcelain-blue florets with a dark amethyst stripe on each petal.
 Its silvery edges add dimension, creating a striking mid-spring display.
-The sweet, heady fragrance attracts bees and butterflies, making it a valuable early-season nectar source.
+The sweet fragrance attracts bees and butterflies, making it a valuable early-season nectar source.
+Ideal for full sun to part shade, this variety thrives in well-drained soil and is deer-resistant.

 Planting: Plant bulbs in fall, 4 to 6 inches deep and 4 to 6 inches apart, with the pointed end facing up.
 For best results, plant in groups for maximum fragrance and visual impact.